-42 ACTING Acting for those who have demonstrated some ability in Speech 41.
-Periods and styles of acting, intensive character analysis, frequent acting projects, including at least one public performance.
-Prerequisites: Speech 41 and permission of the instructor.
+acting projects, including at least one public performance.
+Prerequisite: Speech 41 and permission of the instructor.
 Three hours.
-Dr. Falls.
+Mr. Feidner.
 Alternate years, 1962-63.

-62 INTRODUCTION TO BROADCASTING Radio and television broadcasting; development, structure, and use.
+61 INTRODUCTION TO BROADCASTING Radio and television broadcasting; development, structure, and use.
 Laboratory in speaking for broadcast and in operation of equipment.
-Prerequisite: Sophomore standing.
+Prerequisite: sophomore standing.
 Three hours.
 Dr. Lewis.